Research & development - Leuven | More than two weeks ago

 We offer you the opportunity to join one of the world’s premier research centers in nanotechnology at its headquarters in Leuven, Belgium.
 With your talent, passion and expertise, you’ll become part of a team that makes the impossible possible.
 Together, we shape the technology that will determine the society of tomorrow.

-We are proud of our open, multicultural, and informal working environment with ample possibilities to take initiative and show responsibility.
+We are committed to being an inclusive employer and proud of our open, multicultural, and informal working environment with ample possibilities to take initiative and show responsibility.
 We commit to supporting and guiding you in this process; not only with words but also with tangible actions.
 Through imec.academy, 'our corporate university', we actively invest in your development to further your technical and personal growth.